Gains for the euro + Losses for the yen = One happy Cyclopip!

 In today’s G-7 meeting, G-7 leaders agreed to a “coordinated intervention”.
 Each of the G-7 members will be selling the yen to keep it from appreciating and to help stabilize Japan’s financial markets.
-This gives me reason to believe that the markets won’t simply ignore it and send the yen soaring like we saw when the BOJ intervened back in September last year.
+This gives me a reason to believe that the markets won’t simply ignore it and send the yen soaring like we saw when the BOJ intervened back in September last year.

-As for the euro, I still feel that inflation will be a major issue and give reason for the ECB to raise rates soon.
+As for the euro, I still feel that inflation will be a major issue and give a reason for the ECB to raise rates soon.
 This week’s CPI report showed that inflation is still at 2.4%, still above the ECB’s target rate of 2.0%.
 In fact, I’ve been hearing rumors that the central bank may even raise rates as soon as their next meeting!

-On the flip side, I can’t ignore the fact that sovereign debt concerns are circulating the markets.
+On the flip side, I can’t ignore the fact that sovereign debt concerns are circulating in the markets.
 For now, the markets haven’t reacted as strongly as they did when Greece was getting downgraded, but this is still something that worries me.

 For now, I’m gonna play it safe by waiting on the other side of resistance.
 I’m gonna need a convincing close above 116.00 before I jump in and go long.
 Since I’m using a long-term time frame as my basis for this trade, I may end up holding this trade for days (possibly weeks!) if I ever do jump in.
-I think this has potential to be the trade of the year!
+I think this has the potential to be the trade of the year!

 That’s all for now fellas.
 I’ll be sure to update you guys if I end up taking this trade.
 Time to get back on the couch and watch some NCAA March Madness!
 We’ve seen some shockers already, like Rick Pitino and Louisville getting the boot, while Kentucky survived a scare from the nerds over at Princeton!